 FlightAware: Website and App

-This app can give you more information about your flight and plane than the airline can.
+This app can often give you more information about your flight and plane than the gate agent.
+It was recommended to me by a few of my piolet and flight attendant friends.

-The FlightAware app can inform you if your aircraft is waiting for you at the airport you are at or if it’s en route, or what airport it is still at instead of being at your airport.
+The FlightAware app can inform you if your aircraft is waiting for you at the airport, is en route, or has never left the last airport.

 The TSA: Website and App

-The TSA website should be in your favorites, or download the app for those who fly often.
-The TSA informs both new and experienced travelers what to carry on the plane or what you need to pack in a checked suitcase.
+The TSA website should be in your favorites or download the app for those who fly often.

 I was not a fan of Twitter for years, but I found it is an excellent tool for many travelers.
-You never have to tweet, and if you can use the app when you travel and never touch it when you aren’t.
-It is possible to block people you do not like, such as political figures or whomever else.
+You never have to tweet; you can use the app when you travel and never touch it when you aren’t.
+You can black people you do not like, such as political figures or others, or follow a particular travel blogger.

 Most of the bookings I do with these apps.
 I can also check-in (on airlines), be more accessible, and have a quicker look-up cost if you have a crazy idea for a trip.